You are here

 - Hands-on experience working on five department publications

 English department classes and faculty offices are in Dukes Memorial, one of the historic front-campus buildings.
-The department has a variety of instructional rooms, including two state-of-the-art computer classrooms, four rooms equipped with SMART Boards, a mobile laptop lab, two seminar rooms with a departmental reading area and a reference library.
+The department has a variety of instructional rooms, including two state-of-the-art computer classrooms, four rooms equipped with SMART Boards, a publication software lab, two seminar rooms with a departmental reading area and a reference library.

 Sigma Tau Delta

-One of the nation’s top chapters, this active group organizes local philanthropy projects related to literacy (such as tutoring in local schools), creates a spirit of collegiality in the department through faculty-student activities, and annually sends students to the national conference, where many students have had their creative works or academic projects selected for presentation.
+One of the nation’s top chapters, this active group creates a spirit of collegiality in the department through faculty-student activities, and annually sends students to the national conference, where many students have had their creative works or academic projects selected for presentation.

 Secondary Education Society